What's your Human Hair extensions IQ?

 Virgin hair is in its natural state, which is generally wavy, and or straight depending on the donor and origin.
 This hair is the most expensive and will last an extremely long time with proper hair care.

 Basic/Regular 100% human hair (low to medium quality human hair), while I know this could be confusing and disturbing for some, but the truth about basic/general 100% human hair is that this hair can be some of the worst.
-What makes it so terrible is that this hair is often low to medium quality hair that has been chemically stripped of its cuticles to be machine processed with no regard for direction and root alignment.
-It is the stripping of the cuticles and the disregard for root alignment that causes hair to snag against each other resulting in excessive tangling.
+This hair is known as "floor hair" or "brush hair" because of where they've been sourced.
+The cuticles of this type of manufactured hair are either unaligned and or damaged.
+With unaligned and damaged cuticles manufacturers then chemically strip the hair of the existing multidirectional cuticles with an acid bath, they then coats the hair with silicone in order to make the hair smooth, shiny and desirable to the consumer.
+However unbeknown to the unsuspecting consumer, after a few washes of the hair, the coating from the silicone is removed from the hair, leaving you with hair in a poor state - a batch of bad hair.
+It is the disregard for alignment and chemical stripping of the cuticles that causes hair to snag against each other resulting in excessive tangling.
 Without its cuticles, this hair is brittle and sheds excessively, crawls at the nape, swells and mats.
 This hair is not recommended to be colour treated or heat-styled which will shorten its life.
 This type of hair may last for a couple of months, (maybe 3-4 max before you quit it).
 Often at times for extremely low quality human hair, manufacturers mix in fibers/fillers and other synthetic materials to the hair to save on cost.
 This is the type of hair that you definitely want to avoid spending your hard earned cash on.
 It’s simply a waste of money, time and unnecessary frustrations.
 You will just want give up trying to work with a tangled mess daily and toss it in the bin.
 Some people with lots of patience do however, swear by using silicon mix treatments and giving the hair bleach baths to revive low quality human hair but ain't nobody got time for that!
 Sometimes this type of hair goes to a point of no return.
 Bye girl!

 On a serious note though, sadly the human hair industry is an unregulated one, suppliers/manufacturers can label hair whatever they want, thus retailers charge the consumers based on the manufacturers' "truth".
 It is important that you do your research when buying human hair, buy your hair from a reputable company that are open to answering questions about their hair as well as are willing to put themselves out there providing transparency, look for unbiased reviews from actual buying customers on their sites and seek out YouTube reviews by individuals that have actually purchased hair from the company.
 By knowing a bit more on the basic differences between the hairs, you can attempt to make a more educated decisions when buying.